-- Preview Email Newsletter

 " Activity engagement purchases," or purchases that fulfill competency, express values, make us happiest, according to researchers

 For decades, the idea of "retail therapy" has shaped how many people think about spending.
-Whether it is buying a new outfit after a difficult week, picking up a small luxury to break up a stressful day or imp more PR
+Whether it is buying a new outfit after a difficult week, picking up a small luxury to break up a stressful day or impulsively booking a weekend getaway, shopping is of more PR

 Northern Arizona University: Permafrost is key to carbon storage - That makes northern wildfires even more dangerous (10)